arnav-patil-12/arnav-patil-12.github.io/content/posts/first-year-classes.md

 **Course-Wide Final Average: C+**
 ## MAT186: Calculus I
 Essentially everything you've covered in calculus till date (with the addition of some topics in ODEs, I really hope they keep that this year).
 Midterms and assignments were a bit funky, and as class rep I always had people complaining that they got zeroes on the assignments because they forgot to sign the academic integrity statement (so don't forget to do that).

-While I did poorly in this course, there are other reasons I wasn't a big fan of it: I had a few run-ins (unprofessional and borderline abusive interactions) with a TA and a professor that really jaded my view, and I made sure to let them know during course evals.
+While I did poorly in this course, there are other reasons I wasn't a big fan of it: I had a few run-ins with a TA and a professor that really jaded my view, and I made sure to let them know during course evals.

 **Course-Wide Final Average: C**
 ## MAT188: Linear Algebra
+A generic first course in linear algebra.
+Pay attention to the course readings, and make good use of the textbook if you don't understand any of the content discussed in class.
+This was also a course where I regretted not spending more effort to do more practice problems and past midterms.

 **Course-Wide Final Average: B-**
 ### Fall Sessional GPA: 2.54